-On May 9, 2020 (the "Origination Date"), the Company received \$640 thousand in aggregate loan proceeds (the "PPP Loan") from Celtic Bank Corporation (the "Lender") pursuant to the Paycheck Protection Program established under the CARES Act (the Coronavirus Aid, Relief, and Economic Security Act) of 2020.
-In May 2021, the Company received approval of loan forgiveness and recorded a gain on loan forgiveness of \$647 thousand.
+On May 9, 2020 (the "Origination Date"), we received \$640 thousand in aggregate loan proceeds (the "PPP Loan") from Celtic Bank Corporation (the "Lender") pursuant to the Paycheck Protection Program established under the CARES Act (the Coronavirus Aid, Relief, and Economic Security Act) of 2020.
+In May 2021, we received approval of loan forgiveness and recorded a gain on loan forgiveness of \$647 thousand.